 - The companies that you’re invested in, their management and competitors

-- “Mr Market”, the excitable and somewhat frantic entity who decides what price each share will have.
+- Mr. Market, the excitable and somewhat frantic entity that decides what price each share will have.

-As for my own actions, I buy or sell one company each month and the last three months has seen the following decisions:
+As for my own actions, I buy or sell one company each month, and the last three months have seen the following decisions: